Need and Purpose of GST in India

 - Entry tax

-- Entertainment Tax (not implemented by local governments)
+- Entertainment Tax (except where levied by local bodies)

 - Taxes on lotteries